justinslack/justinslack.com/show/times-we-used-to-spend-the-funktion.md

 **Transcript**: Still on Mo Wax this is a track by Le Funk Mob, French beat makers who would go on to be Cassius but we don't care about that bit.
 This is from the Breaking Boundaries Messing Up Heads EP and the remix is by none other than Richie Hawtin.
 A testament to the title of the release this double 10" had this mix by Hawtin as well as mixes by Carl Craig and Nightmares on Wax.
 If you ever wondered what Hawtin would sound like unleashed on some breakbeats here you go.

-**Transcript**: Mo Wax would continue to embrace this cross genre approach commissioning remixes by the likes of Photek, Peshay, Wax Doctor and Hawtin oince again who would turn the truly awful Attica Blues' Blueprint into a menacing half speed electro work out.
+**Transcript**: Mo Wax would continue to embrace this cross genre approach on a number of releases commissioning remixes by the likes of Photek, Peshay, Wax Doctor and Hawtin once again, who would turn the truly boring Attica Blues' Blueprint into a menacing half speed electro work out.

 ### Palmskin Productions - The Beast (Autechre Mix) - Mo Wax (1994)

 [Palm Skin Productions - The Beast (Remix)](https://www.discogs.com/Palm-Skin-Productions-The-Beast-Remix/release/64381)

 **Transcript**: A decidedly average release is turned into a wonder of beauty and contemplation.
 Autechre remix Palmskin Productions The Beast.
 This 12" also has two wonderful drum and bass mixes by Global Communication in their Links guise and by the Bristol trio of Krust, Roni Size and Suv.
+Another example of how genres were so fluid in the 90s.
 Cheap on Discogs.

 **Transcript**: Mo Wax lost their way though.
 The sprawling incoherent Headz 2 compilation, the underwhelming Excursions sub-label and a disastrous deal with Sony saw it folding in 2002.
 But for a brief period in the mid 90s it was untouchable.